PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 One role of post-truth statements is to distract the public from unwanted information or potentially unpopular policy actions There is also an increasing fluidity of allegiances: not only do facts not matter, but anyone can be turned into a friend or foe, even if it implies a departure from long-standing beliefs and principles<ref>https://cssn.org/wp-content/uploads/2020/12/Beyond-Misinformation-Understanding-and-Coping-with-the-Post-Truth-Era-Stephan-Lewandowsky.pdf</ref>.

+## Epigenetics

+Epigenetics examines how cells control gene activity without changing the DNA sequence.
+Epigenetic changes are modifications to DNA that regulate whether genes are turned on or off.
+The epigenome is all of the modifications that regulate the activity/expression of the genes within the complete set of DNA in a cell/genome.
+Environmental influences, such as a person’s diet and exposure to pollutants can impact the epigenome.
+Epigenetic modifications can be maintained from cell to cell as cells divide and in some cases can be inherited through the generations<ref>https://medlineplus.gov/genetics/understanding/howgeneswork/epigenome/</ref>.

+Epigenetic effects contribute to depression.
+Environmental stressors such as childhood adversity and recent life stress are associated with major depression (MDD), an effect which is mediated by a number of epigenetic modifications<ref>https://www.nature.com/articles/s41392-023-01519-z?error=cookies_not_supported&code=301d0659-aa9c-4a77-b5bc-110c8ed6a658</ref>.

+Prenatal exposure to famine can cause epigenetic changes in a child that can last many decades<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC2579375/</ref>.

+Evidence for intergenerational transmission of stress in humans is supported empirically by data from holocaust survivor offspring cohorts and other populations<ref>https://www.nature.com/articles/npp2015247?error=cookies_not_supported&code=ee1ed8e1-bb26-413e-a85c-3d3f8cc3d0bd</ref>.

+Epigenetic inheritance may account for a significant portion of “missing heritability” in GWAS studies<ref>https://humgenomics.biomedcentral.com/articles/10.1186/s40246-015-0041-3</ref>.

 ## References

 <references />